 We were obviously looking for a fixer-upper, and when we saw this apartment, we fell in love despite its tiny size.
 It’s right next to Riverside Park, on the top floor of a beautiful brownstone.
 The ceilings are high and the bay windows still have the original curved glass.
 In the winter, when the leaves are off the trees, we can see the Hudson.
 Best yet, outside of some electrical updates, the apartment hadn’t been touched since the 1960s.
 The main priorities for this apartment were to update and expand the kitchen, renovate the bathroom, and to squeeze as much storage space in without impacting the small footprint.

 I had come across Sweeten at some point in our apartment search, and it was the first place we looked for a general contractor after we closed.
 Arthur and I both work on very large ground-up projects and don’t regularly work with contractors on the scale of a New York apartment renovation—we needed help finding someone!
 Sweeten definitely filled a niche for us, and we posted our project.
-We interviewed several and chose Sweeten Expert Walter.
+We interviewed several and chose our Sweeten contractor.
 I was struck by the notes he took throughout our initial walk-through, and that he asked for time to review further on his own.
 We felt he really listened and understood what we wanted and could accomplish it within our timeframe and budget.